lacker/coinkit/testnet/README.md

 ### 3. Make a container image

-The process always deploys whatever the latest code on `github.com/lacker/coinkit` is, so get your changes into master first.
+The build process takes a snapshot of the latest code on `github.com/lacker/coinkit`, creates a Docker image from that, and uses that to deploy.
+So get your changes into master before trying to deploy them.

 From the `testnet` directory, build a container and upload it to Google's container registry with: